Victim Services Division

 The Victim Services Division will continue to provide assistance through our crisis hotline, as well as through e-mail, postal mail and fax.

-- To support the continued educational needs of victim services professionals, the TVAT Calendar was developed to provide information on training/events held in Texas.
+- To support the continued educational needs of victim services professionals, the Integrated Victim Services System (IVSS) provides information on training/events held in Texas.
 For more information, click here.

 - The TDCJ Victim Services Division is pleased to launch a new Informational Video Library.
 The library serves as a resource for victim services and criminal justice professionals who wish to receive training and information on specific subjects related to serving victims of crime.